-Of course, there are other studies out there that dispute these claims.
-Below is a list of seven great reasons to eat organic foods as much as possible.
+Of course, there are other studies out there that dispute these claims about the advantages of organic food.
+Below is a list of eight great reasons to eat organic foods as much as possible.

-By feeding your children organic food, they will have about 1/6th the amount of carcinogens in its blood.
+By feeding your children organic food, they will have about 1/6th the amount of carcinogens in their blood.
 Thus you will decrease the chances of illnesses significantly.
 Therefore, especially for infants and children, a raw organic food diet is incredibly important.

 This is yet another of the advantages of organic food.
 Irradiation kills bacteria and extends food life, but, it also alters the molecular structure and life force of the food.
 Some irradiation methods use radioactive substances, others high energy electrons or x-rays.

 On a side note, when you plant a seed from raw, organic produce, the seeds actually grow.
 Once you have irradiated the food, the seeds will no longer grow.
 The enzymes are dead.
 From a stress management perspective, the less you stress your food, the less you stress your body.

 Think of the DDT, thought to be harmless, but appeared to be extremely bad for your health.
-Even though this pesticide has been forbidden for many years now, it's still found in virtually all waters, human beings and animals in the world...
+Even though this pesticide has been forbidden for many years now, it's still found in virtually all waters, human beings and animals in the world.